nsg/osm-reverse-geo-lookup/README.md

 ## License

-* The code is licensed under the MIT License.
+The code is licensed under the MIT License.

-* The database-files are licensed under [Open Data Commons Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/)
+The reverse geo database is made available under the Open Database License: http://opendatacommons.org/licenses/odbl/1.0/.
+Any rights in individual contents of the database are licensed under the Database Contents License: http://opendatacommons.org/licenses/dbcl/1.0/